 Gildas the Wise is the most ancient British writer, working in Latin from Brittany about turn of the century 500 AD.
+Many had then fled Britain for security with relatives across the channel.
+After a brief history of Britain, Gildas addresses five rulers among the British, just as if this were the time of the beginning of the reign of Arthur, when still a prince, a teenage nephew of Aurelianus Ambrosius.
 The following is an excerpt from the blog “Arthur, Guinevere and the Ancient British:”

 …Megalocune is addressed as nephew to the king, heaping upon his “kingly shoulders” a load of sins.
 But upon examination, the last addressed is Christian, and may well be Arthur or Uther Pendragon.
 Two points from Gerald of Wales make this seem an un-excluded possibility (is it yet included?): the great size of the bones of Arthur and the inscription saying that Guinevere was his “second wife.”
 Gildas may speak as Churchmen do who judge by convention, and identify, for example, conventional marriage with true marriage and artificial piety with natural virtue.
 For it seems this Megalocune is given to hearing bards tell flattering tales in song, “rung out after the fashion of the giddy rout of Bacchus by the mouths of thy villainous followers…vessel…This Megalocune is said to have married his nephew’s wife, and for this is accused of two murders, of each, though Gildas may simply mean the murder of their souls in convention, if the first marriages were conventional and the second based on true love.
 Finally, Gildas writes: